arcalot/arcaflow-plugins-incubator/README.md

   - GPLv2 or later
   - LGPLv2 or later
   - MIT, MIT-0
+  - CC0
   - Unlicense
-- Your plugin MUST include a `LICENSE` file with the Apache 2.0 license and MAY include a `NOTICE` file.
-Any copyright notices MUST read "Arcalot contributors".
+- Any copyright notices MUST read "Arcalot contributors".
 - Your plugin code MUST NOT include copyright or license headers in each file.

 ### Container requirements